-Examples of experiential education include the scientific inquiry method, creative problem solving, experiments, artistic representation, and hands-on experiences.
+Examples of experiential education include the scientific inquiry method, creative problem solving, experiments, artistic representation, and other hands-on experiences.

 What kinds of activities will be available?

 Wild Paws will have on-site, standards-based educational programs designed for K-12 students.
 Wild Paws also plans to have activities, such as gardening, for the whole family!
 Additionally, we plan to hold community education classes in the Twin Cities, Western Wisconsin, and surrounding areas.